Gman-HLA-sbox-modder/sbox-tatical/README.md

 # sbox-tatical
- A tatical FPS for s&box.
+ A tactical FPS for s&box.